Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/DisplayInformation/sketchOnMap/README.md

 # Sketch on map

-This sample demonstrates how to use the Sketch Editor to edit or sketch a new point, line, or polygon geometry on to a map..
+This sample demonstrates how to use the Sketch Editor to edit or sketch a new point, line, or polygon geometry on to a map.
-This sample demonstrates ...
-This is **why** you would do it this way ...

 ![](screenshot.png)